open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.EnvVar/README.md

 dotnet add package OpenFeature.Contrib.Providers.EnvVar
 ```

-## Using the ConfigCat Provider with the OpenFeature SDK
+## Using the Environment Variable Provider with the OpenFeature SDK

 The following example shows how to use the Environment Variable provider with the OpenFeature SDK.